paper-trail-gem/paper_trail/README.md

 # Returns the item restored from this version.
 version.reify(options = {})

+# Return a new item from this version
+version.reify(dup: true)

 # Returns who put the item into the state stored in this version.
 version.originator